randyzwitch/Twitter.jl/README.md

 See [runtests.jl](https://github.com/randyzwitch/Twitter.jl/blob/master/test/runtests.jl) for example function calls.

-## TODO
+## Contributing/TODO

+Contributions to Twitter.jl are absolutely welcomed and very appropriate for beginners to Julia!
+Areas for improvement are identified below, but if you have a different idea, please open an issue (then, create a pull request):

 General:
 - Incorporate cursoring for methods returning many pages of results (MOST IMPORTANT TO SOLVE)
+- Clean up API to move away from required arguments to keyword-only
-- Clean up column types for DataFrame methods
+- Clean up column types for DataFrame methods (switch `eltypes` from `Any` to `Union{T, Missing}`)
-- DataFrame methods for generic `Dict` responses
 - Keyword arguments for returning DataFrame (to remove step in data retrieval process)
 - Ability to save authentication keys to file, remove need for authentication each time
 - Create detailed documentation